mainkoon81/Study-Tableau/README.md

 <img src="https://user-images.githubusercontent.com/31917400/33688641-0890a632-dad4-11e7-8401-43b4e9465d92.png" />

 You can also do aggregation directly in a calculated field.
 For instance, we can also calculate the profit per item by SUM([Profit])/SUM([Quantity]).
 The two methods for calculating the profit per item look basically the same, but there are some discrepancies like in "Tables".
+Now we see there are some weird things going on.
+A lot of the results from the two methods are extremely different.
+The third product has a profit per item of $9 or -$5.
+Looking at the values of Profit and Quantity, it appears that the aggregation method (SUM([Profit])/SUM([Quantity]) is doing the right thing.

 <img src="https://user-images.githubusercontent.com/31917400/33690599-24191cec-dadc-11e7-91d9-7a67238fe20e.png" />